sslover/node-express-api-boilerplate/readme.md

 	git remote add origin insertYourUniqueURLHere
 	git push -u origin master

-The first command associates the Github repo to your app (so we know which Github repo to push our code to).
+The first command associates the Github repo to your app (so it knows which Github repo to push our code to).
 The second command actually pushes your code to the repo.

 You can now refresh the repo page at Github and you will see the code there.